-Physiological Fluid Mechanics Staff Contact: A/Prof C.D.
-Bertram C4 S2 L2 T2
+Physiological Fluid Mechanics

+Staff Contact: A/Prof C.D.
+Bertram

+Fluid mechanics of unsteady flow.
 Fundamentals of biological fluid flow by way of the governing equations.
 Kinematics and dynamics, viscous and inertial flow, boundary layers, separation, physiological flows (cardiac, vascular, pulmonary, urinary, etc.) and flow in artificial organs.
+Emphasis on physical rather than mathematical understanding of the relevant phenomena, to allow realistic appraisal of the nature of flow in a given organ.